Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 When attaching the rails, use hot-dipped galvanized nails (if you’re using a nail gun with a compressor), or for even more longevity, use 2 – 2″1/2 length galvanized deck screws.
 They take longer to install but hold longer than nails.

-So for those wondering if it’s cheaper to build a fence (using slats) or fence panels, the answer is “with fence slats”.
-But, it will obviously take longer and cost more to build the fence.
+So, for those wondering if it’s cheaper to build a fence (using slats) or fence panels, the answer is “with fence slats.”
+However, building the wall will take longer and cost more.

-Wood Fence panels are pre-built panels with slats and rails pre-assembled.
-Home Depot and Lowes’ wood fence options include treated Wood Fence Panels for simplifying your project.
+Wood fence panels are pre-built with slats and rails already pre-assembled.
+Home Depot and Lowes’ wood fence options include treated wood fence panels to simplify your project.

 Pre-made 6ft. high x 8ft. wide “fence panels” are pre-assembled and mounted to the three railings.

-Keep in mind that One primary consideration between the two methods between panels or picket slats is whether you have a lot of contours (bumps and dips) in your lawn.
+Remember that one primary consideration when choosing between the two methods, panels or picket slats, is whether your lawn has many contours (bumps and dips).

-The single picket/slat method will allow you to install the slats to follow the contour of your terrain.
-At the same time, the pre-assembled panels are fixed at 8ft wide and do not allow for as much variation, or a tighter tolerance to the slope of your yard.
+The single picket/slat method allows you to install the slats to follow the contour of your terrain.
+At the same time, the pre-assembled panels are fixed at 8 feet wide and do not allow for as much variation or a tighter tolerance to the slope of your yard.

 The picket method is the cheapest fence installation method.
-Instead of pre-assembled fence panels, you install individual slats (pickets) one by one.
-This is also the preferred method for un-level or uneven ground, as you can follow the contour of the land more closely.
+Instead of pre-assembled fence panels, you install individual slats (pickets) individually.

 EDITOR’S NOTE: If you choose to install “Fence Panels” – (found at most Home Supply stores) instead of pickets and rails, you’ll need to find a friend to help you hold the fence panels level – and nail them to each post, instead of fixing individual picket slats to the horizontal rails.